-Some of the above advice will only help if your Dog is already friendly in your home.
+Some of the above advice will only help if your Dog Allergies are already friendly in your home.

-- Clean Fanatically.
-Allergens get everywhere.
-It would help if you cleaned regularly, especially with your vacuum and certain cleaning materials.
+- allergens get everywhere.
+It would help to clean regularly, especially with your vacuum and certain cleaning materials.
 It’s always best to vacuum with a HEPA filter as it helps to prevent allergens from getting back into the air and giving you trouble.

-- Filter the air.
-The central heat and air conditioning are expensive, but they can provide comfort and savings to help offset the cost.
+- The central heat and air conditioning are expensive, but they can provide comfort and savings to help offset the cost.
 However, a central air cleaner and filters on the vents can help prevent dog dander from entering your home and other allergens like pollen.

-When to see a doctor if dog allergies get worse?
+When to see a doctor if allergies get worse?

 Suppose you have an allergy or the common cold.
 It’s sometimes difficult to know whether symptoms are from allergies or cold when you have a runny nose or sneezing.
-Signs must be present for more than two weeks before making a possible diagnosis.
+Signs must be present for over two weeks before making a possible diagnosis.

 Seek emergency care if you experience symptoms like wheezing or shortness of breath rapidly worsening or if you are short of breath with mucous production.